 "Overtime" is a term saturated with negativity.
-People usually do it because they have to, not because they choose to – typically as a result of projects swelling out of proportion, or because someone got their estimates wrong.
+People usually do it because they have to, not because they choose to—typically, as a result of projects swelling out of proportion or poor estimation.
 But overtime can also be an opportunity: something that people voluntarily commit to for additional compensation or greater schedule flexibility.
-So should workplaces always guard against it?
-Can it actually be a positive option for employees, or should it always be see as something undesirable – the mark of an unstable and potentially exploitative workplace?
+So, should workplaces always guard against it?
+Can overtime ever be a positive option for employees, or should it always be see as the mark of an unstable and potentially exploitative workplace?

 Most people aren’t thrilled by the idea of overtime, and for very good reason.
-It comes with a whole host of problems, many of which are more overt than others.
+Working overtime comes with a whole host of problems, many of which are more overt than others.
 In the majority of contexts, overtime can be symptomatic of:

 In all these cases, overtime is clearly a reflection of poor leadership.
 When it becomes a structural problem, it can breed employee resentment, distrust and ultimately disengagement – harming your company’s productivity in spite of the extra working hours put in.

 That said, there are cases where overtime offers certain benefits for workers.
 These mainly relate to situations where overtime is optional, but even when it’s mandatory, robust compensation written into an employee’s contract can still turn it into a positive.
 It's important to consider that overtime can also:

 - Give workers the opportunity to earn more: Extra hours can often mean getting paid time and a half, or sometimes even double pay.
 If you’re looking to make some extra cash quickly, overtime can be the easiest and most obvious solution.

 - Take advantage of your individual productive flow: We all work in different ways; some of us do our best work in the mornings, but if you’re a night owl, you may not get into your flow until late afternoon.
 The ability to work overtime means you can capitalize on your natural workflow, which may not fit into 9-5 working pattern… and make money in the process.